tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 011.md

 - [[Wyldenten Proudsky]] fashions up some [[Keth's Krew]] pins
 - We make the journey out to [[Reed Manor]]
 - [[Lily]] tries to scout, but sucks ass at it
-- [[Keth]] goes forward and identifies the guys house potentially
+- [[Keth Darklighter]] goes forward and identifies the guys house potentially
 - She dives into a house nearby, retcon, she jumped up on the roof and got a general idea about the house we're targetting
 - We walk up to the house and figure out the plan
-- [[Keth]] sees two hulking figures outside of the manor, wearing hoods and have bandaged faces.
+- [[Keth Darklighter]] sees two hulking figures outside of the manor, wearing hoods and have bandaged faces.
 - We think these things are roughly the size of an ogre
 - We engage in combat with some ogres infront of the house
 - One of the back doors explodes, stepping out is a guy we assume is [[Oscar Yorn]]